nbyouri/blog/_posts/2014-07-06-pkgsrc-intro.md

 author: Youri Mouton
 ---

-This guide should allow you to learn how to create a new port or simply fix a port you need.
+This guide should allow you to learn how to create a new port or simply fix a port that you need.
 There are three target demographics listed below, this guide is mostly intended to the second target demographics but it also gives an introduction for port developers.

 	- binary packages user with pkgin or pkg_add
  		(you should be confident here)